LexieData/LexieData.GitHub.io/mining_project.md

 <img src="images/Python Date Range.png?raw=true"/>

 ### 3rd Prompt
-The boss requests a visualization that relates all variables.
+The boss requests a visualization that relates all variables, for June 1, 2017.
 I did this using the Seaborn library and creating a pairplot using this code:
 ```python
 sns.pairplot(df_june_important)
 ```